Skip to Content

 The rainbow of Ole Smoky products

-Many of Ole Smoky’s dozens of flavors are available for tasting at the large bar.
-I opted for the full tasting, which included 8 moonshines (one was a surprisingly good moonshine-soaked pickle) and 2 flavored whiskeys along with a Yee Haw beer.
+Drawing on the heritage of the moonshiners in the Smoky Mountains, Ole Smoky makes a cornucopia of over 40 types of brightly-colored moonshine and flavored whiskeys from a 100-year-old recipe.
+I opted for the full tasting, which included 10 moonshines (one was a surprisingly good moonshine-soaked pickle) and flavored whiskeys along with a Yee Haw beer.
 Although it sounds like a huge amount of alcohol, the tastings are 1-2 sips each, so it’s not over-the-top.

-Large moonshine tasting bar in a large room at Ole Smoky Distillery
+Large moonshine tasting bar in a large room at Ole Smoky Distillery.

 The tasting bar at Ole Smoky